BB negotiates carbon credits on the foreign market for the first time

 In 2022, the global market for voluntary carbon credits reached US$2 billion and is expected to grow exponentially in the coming years.
 In the Brazilian case, the consultancy Way Carbon, specialized in the segment, estimates that the volume of negotiations will reach US$ 20 billion by 2030.

 Companies can also buy carbon credits through financing environmental or sustainable development projects.
-Carbon markets have gained more emphasis since the signing, by United Nations (UN) countries, of the Kyoto Protocol in 1997.
+Carbon markets have gained more emphasis since the signing of the Kyoto Protocol in 1997 by countries in the UN.

 #negotiates #carbon #credits #foreign #market #time